UPCOMING WORSHIP SERVICES

 10:30 AM

-Sofia Blom, Rev. Clare L. Petersberger, Kara Tyler, Director of Religious Education, Tracy Hall, Music Director, and the Community Choir
+Rev. Clare L. Petersberger, Kara Tyler, Director of Religious Education, The TUUC Puppet Thing, Deborah “Spice” Kleinmann, Tracy Hall, Music Director, and the TUUC Choir, and Sarah Googe

 10:30 AM